Ember JS vs React : Which is Best JavaScript framework in 2025

 In terms of developer experience, React is more approachable, especially for startups and small teams.
 Ember provides a more rigid but complete environment, ideal for enterprise development.

-Use Cases: When to Use Ember JS vs React JS
+Use Cases: When to Use Ember vs React

 Use Ember JS If: